wayneIBM/vpc-on-classic/api-change-log.md

 ## 2020-04-10
 {: #2020-04-10}
 Added usage recommendations for the protocol property for load balancer pools and the type property for load balancer pool health monitors.
-The guidance notes that new values for these properties may be added in the future, and unexpected values should be handled gracefully.
+The guidance notes that new values for these properties may be added in the future, and unexpected values will be handled gracefully.

 ## 2020-03-24
 {: #2020-03-24}